The 10 Best Movies About Gladiators, Ranked

 In fact, without epic movies like Ben-Hur bringing audiences back to the big screen, it's anyone's guess as to where cinema might be today.

-Over the years, many great movies of this kind have been made.
-Here are my picks for the best movies about gladiators.
+Over the years, many great movies have been made in this genre.
+Here are our picks for the best movies about gladiators!

 10. The Robe (1953)

-The Robe follows Marcellus Gallio (Richard Burton), a Roman military tribune who's responsible for the crucifixion of Jesus.
+The Robe follows Marcellus Gallio (played by Richard Burton), a Roman military tribune who's responsible for the crucifixion of Jesus.

-However, on the way there, he stumbles across a gladiator auction and meets Demetrius (Victor Mature), a runaway Greek gladiator.
+However, on the way there, he stumbles across a gladiator auction and meets Demetrius (played by Victor Mature), a runaway Greek gladiator.

 9. Barabbas (1961)

-As the title suggests, Barabbas follows the life of Barabbas (Anthony Quinn), the infamous criminal who was pardoned by Pontius Pilate (Arthur Kennedy) in exchange for Jesus's crucifixion.
+As the title suggests, Barabbas follows the life of Barabbas (played by Anthony Quinn), the infamous criminal who was pardoned by Pontius Pilate (played by Arthur Kennedy) in exchange for Jesus's crucifixion.

-It's a compelling piece that finds him become one of many gladiators trained to fight in front of Emperor Nero.
+It's a compelling piece in which Barabbas becomes a gladiator who's trained to fight in front of Emperor Nero.
 It's a redemption story in some ways, with a handful of gladiator fights thrown in for good measure.

 8. The Eagle (2011)

-Marcus Flavius Aquila (Channing Tatum) had a father who was Senior Centurion of the Ninth Legion, a famous band of Roman military that got lost in the area of Northern Britain and never returned.
+Marcus Flavius Aquila (played by Channing Tatum) had a father who was Senior Centurion of the Ninth Legion, a famous band of Roman military that got lost in the area of Northern Britain and never returned.

-In The Eagle, Marcus takes on the task of locating the Eagle Standard in the North with the help of his slave Esca (Jamie Bell).
+In The Eagle, Marcus takes on the task of locating the Eagle Standard in the North with the help of his slave Esca (played by Jamie Bell).

 There are plenty of fantastic battle scenes, chases sequences, and all kinds of fist-pumping action in The Eagle that you'd want in a gladiator epic—just that none of it happens in the Colosseum.